mcleary/ParallelOrdinaryKriging/README.md

 ## Future Work
 - Structure the code as a library to incorporate in other applications
 - Review the matrix-vector multiplication code for GPUs

+## Contact
+Please, feel free to file an issue directly in this repository or send an email to tluis@ice.ufjf.br.